jertlemiah/MTG-Proxy-Generator/README.md

 # MTG-Proxy-Generator
-My MTG Proxy Generator does two things that makes it unique among any other proxy generator that is available online.
 Run the "ProxyGen.py" file to run the current menu version.

+My Magic the Gathering (MTG) Proxy Generator does two things that makes it unique among any other proxy generator that is available online.
 1: it takes two deck lists (of card names) and splices them together into a single proxy list using the ScryFall API to search for the card information.
 2: it uses colored borders instead of black and white, and mana symbols instead of of {R}.

 The idea of this proxy generator is essentially to cut the art out of a card, which cuts the card in half, and then glue two halfs (from different decks) together into a single proxy.
 That way you can play one deck right side up or a second deck upside down.